guettli/open-source-paas/README.md

 # Open Source PaaS List

 Update 2021: I decided to stick to Linux VPS (virtual private server) with systemd and some Python script to deploy my web applications.
-No PaaS, no Kubernetes, no Ansible, no Terraform.
+No PaaS, no Kubernetes, no Ansible, no Terraform, no AWS, no Heroku.

 Platform as a Service simplifies and streamlines deployment.